feathersjs/docs/guides/step-by-step/basic-feathers/writing-hooks.md

 };
 ```

-Feathers will not make the database call if `hook.result` is set.
+Feathers will not make the database call if `context.result` is set.
 Any remaining before and after hooks are still run.

 Should this hook find a cached record,
-placing it in `hook.result` is the same as if the database had returned the record.
+placing it in `context.result` is the same as if the database had returned the record.

 This example
 - Shows how `before` hooks can determine the result for the call.